 The two cabins at Nicole’s Place were finished out and furnished, and, in August, Nicole’s Place began receiving girls at its location in southwest Austin.
 Two more legal battles were won for DMST survivors, funded by The Austin 20.
 With COVID-19 a part of life, The Austin 20 was unable to host any in-person fundraising events.
 Instead, an email campaign was launched in November.

-The Austin 20 is looking to expand Nicole’s Place in size and scope.
-More space will be built allowing the current Nicole’s Place to provide short-term residential treatment to more survivors.
-In addition, The Austin 20 is working to develop a new Nicole's Place (North) in Williamson County that could operate as a Stabilization and Assessment Center for DMST victims in addition to providing short term residential care.
+The Austin 20 is looking to expand Nicole’s Projects in size and scope.
+Nicole’s Place will continue to provide short-term residential treatment to more survivors.
+In addition,

 Your support will allow The Austin 20 to continue to provide more and better support for sex-trafficked youth.
 You will be a big part of the solution to the horrendous crime of DMST.

 The Austin 20 is a group of community leaders, activists, and caring individuals who take action to fight against Domestic Minor Sex Trafficking (DMST) in our city and surrounding areas.